Last reviewed by Robert Prime — May 2026

 GIMP (GNU Image Manipulation Program)

-- Pros: Powerful, open-source alternative to Photoshop; full control over layers, fonts, and colours; supports CMYK with plug-ins.
+- Pros: Powerful, open-source alternative to Photoshop; full control over layers; supports CMYK with plug-ins.

 - Cons: Steeper learning curve; requires manual setup for bleed and spine; no built-in templates.